MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 - **East-West TLS Inspection** protects against malicious traffic sent from within Azure to other parts of Azure or to your non-Azure networks.
 This helps identify attempts for a breach to expand and spread its blast radius.
 - **Inbound TLS Inspection**  protects resources in Azure from malicious requests that arrive from outside the Azure network.
 Azure Application Gateway with Web Application Firewall provides this protection.

-The Inbound TLS Inspection for resources should be used whenever possible.
+You should use the Inbound TLS Inspection for resources whenever possible.
 Azure Application Gateway only provides protection for HTTP and HTTPS traffic.
-For some scenarios it can't be used, such as those that use SQL or RDP traffic.
+It can't be used for some scenarios, such as those that use SQL or RDP traffic.
 Other services often have their own threat protection options that could be used to provide _explicit verification_ controls for those services.
 You can review [Security baselines for Azure overview](/security/benchmark/azure/security-baselines-overview) to understand the threat protection options for these services.

-Azure Application Gateway is not recommended for the hub VNet.
+Azure Application Gateway isn't recommended for the hub VNet.
 It should instead reside in a spoke VNet or a dedicated VNet.
-See [Apply Zero Trust principles to spoke virtual network in Azure](azure-infrastructure-iaas.md) for guidance on the spoke VNet or [Zero-trust network for web applications](/azure/architecture/example-scenario/gateway/application-gateway-before-azure-firewall) for additional general guidance.
+For more information, see [Apply Zero Trust principles to spoke virtual network in Azure](azure-infrastructure-iaas.md) for guidance on the spoke VNet or [Zero-trust network for web applications](/azure/architecture/example-scenario/gateway/application-gateway-before-azure-firewall).

 These scenarios have specific digital certificate considerations.
 For more information, see [Azure Firewall Premium certificates](/azure/firewall/premium-certificates).

 Without TLS inspection, Azure Firewall has no visibility in the data that flows in the encrypted TLS tunnel, and so it is less secure.

-For example, Azure Virtual Desktop does not support [SSL termination](/azure/virtual-desktop/proxy-server-support#dont-use-ssl-termination-on-the-proxy-server).
-You should review your specific workloads to understand how TLS inspection can be provided.
+For example, Azure Virtual Desktop doesn't support [SSL termination](/azure/virtual-desktop/proxy-server-support#dont-use-ssl-termination-on-the-proxy-server).
+You should review your specific workloads to understand how to provide TLS inspection.

 In addition to the customer defined allow/deny rules, the Azure Firewall is still able to apply [threat intelligence-based filtering](/azure/firewall/threat-intel).
 Threat intelligence-based filtering uses known-bad IP addresses and domains to identify traffic that poses a risk.
-This filtering occurs prior to any other rules, which means even if the access was allowed by your defined rules, the traffic can be stopped.
+This filtering occurs prior to any other rules, which means even if the access was allowed by your defined rules, Azure Firewall can stop the traffic.

 Azure Firewall Premium also has enhanced options for URL filtering and web category filtering, allowing for more fine-tuning for roles.

-Threat intelligence can be set to notify you with an alert when this traffic occurs, but to allow it through.
-However for Zero Trust, it should be set to Deny.
+You can set threat intelligence to notify you with an alert when this traffic occurs, but to allow it through.
+However for Zero Trust, set it to Deny.

 ### Configure Azure Firewall Premium for Zero Trust